nickyout/console-ls/README.md

 *   Listing methods other than `ls` have their own options object that is normalized and then deep merged with this options object.
 *   Every additional `options` argument gets normalized and is then deep merged with this options object (in order)
 *   The resulting options object is used for the call.

+### Setting defaults
+You can set the default options in `ls.opt` by setting them directly.
+All possible properties are already set.
+If you screw up and want to revert to the default options, you can call `ls.setOpt()`.
+If you pass options to `ls.setOpt()`, these will be applied after the defaults are reset.

+When you create a bookmarklet using `ls.toBookmarklet()`, the current options in `ls.opt` are automatically embedded and loaded when you use the bookmarklet.
+These options will then be the default options, even for `ls.setOpt()`.

+### All options

 #### options
 Type: `Object|Number|String|RegExp` Default: `{..}`